7.19. Advanced transformations

 • image504 Select an indicator calculation method.
 Six options will be offered:

-• Boolean: ‘true’ means there is no quality problem.
+• Boolean: ‘true’ means there are no quality issues.

-• Number of control fails (0 = OK). the indicator value for each row will be the total number of control fails specified in the table areas image507 and image508.
+• Number of failed checks (0 means OK). the indicator value for each row will be the total number of control fails specified in the table areas image507 and image508.

-• Number of control fails per type of anomaly.
+• Number of failed checks by type of anomaly.
 Calculation is the same as above but in this case 5 columns (one per type of anomaly) will be added to the column total (that carries the name of the indicator) :

 • blank values